timbo-de-sosa/Bloodborne5e/MeleeWeapons.md

 ### Fast
 This weapon is quick, allowing you to make more attacks than you would normally be able to make.
 - You may use a bonus action to attack with this weapon as if it were an off-hand weapon (no stat bonus to damage).
 You do not need to perform an Attack action in order to make this attack.
+- If you have a class feature that does allow you to add your stat bonus to off-hand weapon damage rolls, that applies to Fast weapons as well.

 ## Melee Weapons